 Deputy Sheriff Glasgow – A lawman, Glasgow was serving as a deputy sheriff in Georgetown, New Mexico, when he killed outlaw Boyd Dempster on December 26, 1881.

 Harold L. Gosling – Appointed as U.S. Marshal for the Western District of Texas in 1884.
-Was killed in the line of duty while transporting two stage robbers on a train to prison on February 21, 1885.
+He was killed in the line of duty while transporting two stage robbers on a train to prison on February 21, 1885.

 Samuel Graham – A Texas Ranger who joined Company A in July 1878 and served until 1880.
 He later re-enlisted and led the posse that captured Albert Gross.